 The Administration in consultation with NIFA has initiated a Voluntary Separation Incentive Program (VSIP) for the Civil Service Employees Association (CSEA) labor union.
 As part of VSIP, the Administration has agreed to a fifty percent backfill.
-Employees who elect to separate from service must do so on or before September 15, 2017.
-The 2018 salary appropriation includes the impact of current labor agreements but the impact of the projected salary savings from the VSIP, if any, is included as an aggregate in the Office of Management and Budget and not within individual departments.
-During the budget adoption process the Administration will recommend technical adjustments to reflect the savings in the individual departments.
+Employees who elected to separate from service had to do so on or before September 15, 2017.
+The 2018 salary appropriation includes the impact of current labor agreements.
+The increase is partially offset by the allocation of the VSIP savings to each department and the Legislative technical adjustments.

-Other Than Personal (OTPS) expenses are \$400,500, an increase of \$20,000, or 5.3% from the 2017 Projection.
-The increases are primarily in General Expenses and Contractual Services due to the 2017 Projection reflecting Budget Transfers to the Equipment object code to cover shortages for the purchase of new equipment that was not planned.
-The increases in General Expenses and Contractual Services are partially offset by a decrease in Equipment in the 2018 Proposed Budget.
-General Expenses and Contractual Services in the 2018 Proposed Budget are flat compared to the 2017 NIFA Conformed Budget.
+Other Than Personal (OTPS) expenses are \$378,084, a decrease of \$2,416, or 0.6% from the 2017 Projection.
+2017 General Expenses and Contractual Services decreased to reflect Budget Transfers to the Equipment object code to cover shortages for the purchase of new equipment that was not planned.
+The 2018 increases in General Expenses and Contractual Services are offset by a decrease in Equipment in the 2018 NIFA Conformed Budget.
+General Expenses and Contractual Services in the 2018 NIFA Conformed Budget are flat compared to the 2017 NIFA Conformed Budget.